 “I appreciate everything I learned and contributed during my thirty-five year teaching career with the Thames Valley District School Board.
 I taught students at the primary, junior and intermediate level in the classroom, in special education at W. D. Sutton School in a treatment facility, then as a Learning Support Teacher and finally in a self-contained classroom with Autistic students.
 In my new life as a volunteer, I have been involved with different associations and groups.
-Then in April of 2016 after a conversation with the Educational Consultant at the Museum of Ontario Archaeology, an opportunity came up to refurbish the existing Edukit.
+Then in April of 2016, after a conversation with the Educational Consultant at the Museum of Ontario Archaeology, an opportunity came up to refurbish the existing Edukit.
 The kit truly needed to be brought up to date and made applicable to meet the needs of today’s student.
-As a life-long learner, I could not refuse the task of creating six individual Edukits for grades one through six.
+As a life-long learner, I could not refuse the task of creating individual Edukits for grades one through six.
 First I had to weed through the Ontario Social Studies Curriculum and sort out points of relevance for teachers.
 The next task was to condense the curriculum into words that would make sense in the classroom.
 Creating the activities and descriptors for each grade level was a task in itself because the content had to coincide with the curriculum.
-In the final stages of creating the Edukits collaboration took place with a local artist to modernize my logo and with a young expert in sorting and cataloguing artifacts.
-I believe we came up with an Edukit for teachers and students making Social Studies interactive, educational and fun for use in the classroom.
-A large focus in the kits is on the First Nations People, but the activities try to go beyond that with many cross-curricular opportunities.
+In the final stages of creating the Edukits, collaboration took place with a local artist to modernize my logo and with a young expert in sorting and cataloguing artifacts.
+I believe we came up with an Edukit for teachers and students to make Social Studies interactive, educational and fun for use in the classroom.
+A large focus in the kits is on the First Nations People, but the activities try to go beyond that, with many cross-curricular opportunities.
 It is my hope that the activities will spark an interest in students and teachers to come and visit the Museum.
 There is a lot to explore at the MOA and a day away makes a wonderful field trip!

 It has been my pleasure to work on the Edukits and to hopefully inspire young students to be curious about the world around them, to encourage them to continue asking questions, and most of all to help motivate the learning process.